 This recipe will have a reasonable amount of thick delicious mousse left over, but I look at that as my treat….or if the boys are home, their treat.
 I stopped at 32 small chocolates, but you can of course continue to keep making individual ones.
 How many you make will depend on the size of your molds.

 I use the same design for each flavour I’m making, so then I know what each is.
 I also bought a fine food brush from a kitchen shop and only use it for chocolate making.
 Tips to remember when making soft centred chocolates – take your time painting the chocolate mold to make sure there is a nice even coating.
 It’s also important not to overfill your chocolates with the filling.
 Please be patient and make sure your chocolates are set properly, otherwise when you try to remove them from the mold, they won’t come out right.

 270ml tin of coconut cream (I use this brand)

 3 tablespoons (45ml) pure maple syrup syrup

-27g (1.0 ounce or 3 tablespoons) pure icing sugar, or to taste (I use this brand)
+27g (1.0 ounce or 3 tablespoons) soft icing sugar, or to taste (I use this brand)

 1 teaspoon (5ml) pure vanilla extract